Destinations » Asia » Middle East »

 travel warning before going!

-incredibly diverse and always has been.
-As a large country with many differing landscapes
+always has been.
+As a large country with many differing landscapes and geographic

-and geographic boundries, the country is home to numerous ethnic groups, cultures,
+boundaries, the country is home to numerous ethnic groups, cultures, and peoples.

 Although not everyone in the country is Muslim, Islam is the largest consistency